-Leith Festival 2018 - Gala Day Programme & Events
+Leith Festival 2019 in Edinburgh - Gala Day Programme & Links Events

 Edinburgh's Leith Festival was founded more than a hundred years ago, making it 39 years older than its more famous rival, the Edinburgh International Festival (EIF).

 The two events take place at different times of year, reducing any friction between them.
-While the EIF happens every August, the Leith Festival occurs earlier in summer (from Saturday 9th June – Sunday 17th June in 2018).
+While the EIF happens every August, the Leith Festival occurs earlier in summer (from 8th–16th June in 2019).

 The docklands of Leith were traditionally one of Edinburgh's most deprived areas, a stark contrast to the wealth of central Edinburgh and its Georgian New Town.
 The area acquired a certain reputation and was made somewhat infamous from the Trainspotting book.
 A book which is a graphic depiction of the effect of poverty and deprivation on the people of Leith.